 How do we protect your Personal Data?

 We have security arrangements in place to guard against unauthorised access, improper use, alteration, destruction or accidental loss of your Personal Data.
 We take appropriate organisational and technical security measures and have rules and procedures in place to ensure that any Personal Data we hold is not accessed by anyone unauthorised to access it.
 We have in place, and abide by, a specific information security policy about the security standards used to protect your Personal Data.

 When we use third-party organisations to process your Personal Data on our behalf, they must also have appropriate security arrangements, must comply with our contractual requirements and instructions and must ensure compliance with the GDPR and any other relevant data protection legislation.

 Is your Personal Data transferred to “third countries” and, if so, what safeguards are in place?

-In accordance with this Notice and the provisions of the GDPR, we may transfer your Personal Data to organisations located in “third countries” (those outside of the EEA).
-In addition to the security arrangements mentioned above in relation to our engagement of third-party organisations, where such transfers are required we will ensure that your Personal Data is adequately protected, for example, by using a contract for the transfer which contains specific data protection provisions that have been adopted by the European Commission or a relevant data protection authority.
+In accordance with this Notice and the provisions of the GDPR, we may transfer your Personal Data to organisations located in “third countries” (those outside of the UK).
+In addition to the security arrangements mentioned above in relation to our engagement of third-party organisations, where such transfers are required we will ensure that your Personal Data is adequately protected, for example, by using a contract for the transfer which contains specific data protection provisions that have been adopted by a relevant data protection authority (e.g. the Information Commissioner’s Office or the European Commission).
 You can request a copy of these contracts, if applicable, from the DPM.